IndraGunawan/symfony-docs/translation.rst

         # checks the contents of the translation catalogues for Italian (it) and Japanese (ja) locales
         $ php bin/console lint:translations --locale=it --locale=ja

-.. versionadded:: 7.2

-    The ``lint:translations`` command was introduced in Symfony 7.2.

 Pseudo-localization translator
 ------------------------------